joshwood97/LinkedList/README.md

 # LinkedList

 Given pointer to the head node of a linked list, the task is to reverse the linked list.
-We need to reverse the list by changing links between nodes.
+This has to be done by reversing the list by changing links between nodes.

 For example: